 Gratified, the patient said, “Thank you!
 That’s how I feel, too.”

-This poignant moment of self-realization and connection was but one of the defining moments for a group of Chaplain Interns I had the privilege to co-teach this summer as part of The New Jewish Home’s Clinical Pastoral Education Program (CPE).
-Run in conjunction with the Jewish Theological Seminary and under the supervision of a Certified Educator, the CPE program trains seminarians, clergy and other professionals – both men and women – to provide spiritual care and compassionate support to our residents and patients who are often facing the end of life.
-Now in its fourth year at The New Jewish Home, the goal of the rigorous 400-hour program is for the students to become skilled providers of spiritual care and progress towards eligibility for Board certification as Chaplains.
+This poignant moment of self-realization and connection was but one of the defining moments for a group of chaplain interns I had the privilege to co-teach this summer as part of The New Jewish Home’s Clinical Pastoral Education Program (CPE).
+Run in conjunction with the Jewish Theological Seminary and under the supervision of a Certified Educator, the CPE program trains seminarians, clergy, and other professionals – both men and women – to provide spiritual care and compassionate support to our residents and patients who are often facing the end of life.
+The goal of the rigorous 400-hour program, now in its fourth year at The New Jewish Home, is for students to become skilled providers of spiritual care and progress toward eligibility for Board certification as chaplains.

 At an early point in my training, I expected I would learn answers for life’s big questions.
 But in my many years providing spiritual care, I’ve learned that nothing we can do will conquer death or vanquish people’s physical suffering.
-But what I try to do – and what we teach our students – is that as Chaplains, we can create a space to witness and provide affirmation, where people can express fears and regrets, pain and hope.
-It’s a non-judgmental place where imperfect people join together and journey side-by-side towards what may come.
+But what I try to do – and what we teach our students – is that as chaplains, we can create a space to witness and provide affirmation, where people can express fears and regrets, pain and hope.
+It’s a nonjudgmental place where imperfect people join together and journey side-by-side toward what may come.
 We don’t give answers, we don’t push any particular faith or belief.
-But we can be present for them and help lessen their isolation, hear their stories and reach together for meaning.
+But we can be present for them and help lessen their isolation, hear their stories, and reach together for meaning.

 Yes, this work is hard on the soul.
-But over the course of the summer, I watched these future Chaplains and clergy people develop important skills and a reflective awareness of themselves.
-Time and time again, each student practiced offering our patients a non-judgmental and unhurried ear.
+But over the course of the summer, I watched these future chaplains and clergy develop important skills and a reflective awareness of themselves.
+Time and time again, each student practiced offering our patients a nonjudgmental and unhurried ear.
 They traveled with our patients in their places of suffering, affirming their holiness and enduring worth as human beings.

 And the result?
-Both the students and our residents grew spiritually stronger and better prepared to face the future, whatever it holds.
+Both the students and our residents grew spiritually stronger and better prepared to face the future, whatever it held.

 # # #